clisamurai/scaffoldr/README.md

 # scaffoldr
-Yet another application generator but this one is mine
+Yet another application generator but this one is mine and is written in Python!